Advertisement

 The City of Angels’ near-northern neighbor, the San Fernando Valley, is an affordable alternative to staying in L.A. proper.
 About 45 minutes from downtown, the Sepulveda Basin Recreation Area is the second-largest urban park in the L.A. area, and will host four events, including archery and skateboarding.
 Notably, these will be the first Olympic contests to be held in the valley.

-Dignity Health Sports Park in Carson is located just south of L.A. in the South Bay and will be another hot spot for sporting.
-Stay in any of the nearby South Bay cities, such as TorranceRedondo Beach, Hermosa Beach, or Manhattan Beach, for easy access to sports including track, field hockey, rugby sevens, and tennis.
-Water sports enthusiasts should head to Long Beach, where marathon swimming, triathlon, sailing, water polo, artistic swimming, rowing, and the canoe sprint will be contested.
+Dignity Health Sports Park in Carson is located just south of L.A. in the South Bay and will be another Olympics.
+Stay in nearby South Bay cities, such as TorranceRedondo Beach, Hermosa Beach, or Manhattan Beach, for easy access to sports including track, field hockey, rugby sevens, and tennis.

 Lodging in Los Angeles for LA28